Tacha-S/perception/README.md

 Author
 ------
-Created by [Aditya Agarwal](http://adityaagarwal.in) at the [Search Based Planning Lab](http://sbpl.net), Robotics Institute, CMU.
+Created by [Aditya Agarwal](http://adityaagarwal.in) at the [Search Based Planning Lab](http://sbpl.net), Robotics Institute, Carnegie Mellon University.
 Please direct any questions about the code or paper to the [Issues](https://github.com/SBPL-Cruz/perception/issues) section of this repo.

 Citation
 ----